I’ve heard that this is a “universal” truth: There is more than one way to skin a cat.

 Tissue Fitting Method

+This method was developed by Pati Palmer and Susan Pletsch.
 With the tissue fitting method, you use the actual tissue paper pattern as your muslin!
 And then, you adjust the fit of your tissue pattern in three stages.

 Here’s the general overview of tissue fitting…